-What do Disney and Star Wars have to do with selling electric Chevy Bolts?
+What do Disney and ‘Star Wars’ have to do with selling electric Chevy Bolts?
 Not much

 Not quite sure what any of that means, but what is clear is that Chevy didn’t want to take any chances in getting as much attention as possible for the new Bolts, so it looked to the most popular pop culture factory on the planet for some of that sweet, sweet halo effect.

-And it’s milking every moment: Witness the 14-minute making of feature about the commercial.
+And it’s milking every moment: Witness the 14-minute making-of feature about the commercial.
 More branded content!

-This bolt is not out of the blue: It appears to adhere to the overall playbook that General Motors is following for its push into electric vehicles and its commitment to make 30 new EV models by 2025.
+This bolt is not out of the blue: It appears to adhere to the overall playbook that General Motors is following for its push into electric vehicles and its commitment to making 30 new EV models by 2025.
 GM is looking to tap reliable icons of pop culture to generate excitement around a new technology.
 For the Super Bowl, it was Will Ferrell trash-talking Norway.

 Now it’s the Millennium Falcon.

 Advertising is actually pretty tough to get right, but it’s work like this that makes everyday people think of it as transparently easy.
 This isn’t lightsaber science.
-Take lesser-known product and attach it to an insanely popular thing.
+Take a lesser-known product and attach it to an insanely popular thing.
 This is the way.

 Big bets like this are only worth it, however, if the brand can figure out how to capitalize on the initial boost of interest provided by that pop-culture halo.
 Tesla has become a cultural phenomenon by essentially becoming the Apple of cars through a combination of outsider cool, design-led product innovation, and a talismanic (albeit controversial) founder.
 Unlike Apple, Tesla has built this brand image with no official marketing and advertising.

 Electric vehicles aren’t new, nor are they any longer the domain of a privileged few that can afford renewable energy as a luxury.
-Major brands like Volvo, Volkswagen, and Harley-Davidson have all been hyping their electro-efforts over the past few years.
+Major brands such as Volvo, Volkswagen, and Harley-Davidson have all been hyping their electro-efforts over the past few years.
 But it’s the North American car giants that appear singularly sold on the idea that only some sort of pop tie-in can get people excited about this revolutionary technology.
 Last December, it was Ford that blasphemed a classic by enlisting the Griswolds for a holiday Mustang ad.

-Although EVs are more present in our lives than a decade or so ago, they’re not quite at at the commodity stage where these kind of brand partnerships can do all the razzle dazzle for you, the same way they may be able to with Adidas sneakers or General Mills cereal.
+Although EVs are more present in our lives than they were a decade or so ago, they’re not quite at the commodity stage where this kind of brand partnership can do all the razzle-dazzle for you, the way they may be able to with Adidas sneakers or General Mills cereal.
 That’s because the Bolt just doesn’t have the brand equity or recognition that makes this kind of association worth it.
 We know why we care about Disney and Star Wars, but the Bolt?

 Collaborations like this work best when, as the Jedi like their Force, there is balance.
 Two brands of equal (or close) strength come together to make something special for fans.
-When the scale tips too heavily one way or the other, that unique element is lost, as is typically the lesser known brand.
+When the scale tips too heavily one way or the other, that unique element is lost, as is typically the lesser-known brand.

 And in this ad, the car remains almost as forgotten as a certain conspicuously absent Disney dog.